jupyter/enhancement-proposals/121-token-auth/token-auth.md

 ```

 The reason for the double subprotocol is that if _any_ subprotocol is requested, the response _must_ include one of the requested subprotocols for the connection to be accepted by all browsers.
-Not all browser require this, but Chrome does.
+Not all browsers require this, but Chrome does.
 The `v1.token.websocket.jupyter.org` serves no purpose if there is already a subprotocol defined and required, and should be optional in that case.

 #### Backward compatibility